jsparger/railq/README.md

 railq
 =====

-Generate a queue for a rails model.
+Generate a database queue for a rails model!

 If you have a model Dog, create a DogQueue model like this: